 Interest in smaller RNA species, such as miRNA, has increased over the past years as researchers understand the regulatory role of small non-coding RNAs.
-The miRNeasy Tissue/Cells Advanced Mini Kit is designed for purification of total RNA - including miRNA and other small RNA - from cultured cells and various animal and human tissues.
+The miRNeasy Tissue/Cells Advanced Micro Kit is designed for purification of total RNA - including miRNA and other small RNA - from cultured cells and various animal and human tissues.

-The miRNeasy Tissue/Cells Advanced Mini Kit offers a phenol-free protocol to isolate high yields of total RNA including miRNA from up to 30 mg frozen and 15 mg stabilized tissue or up to 1×10^7 cells.
+The miRNeasy Tissue/Cells Advanced Micro Kit offers a phenol-free protocol to isolate high yields of total RNA including miRNA from small amounts of cultured cells and various animal and human tissues.